iam-abhijha/iam-abhijha/README.md

 <h1 align="center">Hi, I'm Abhinandan Kumar 👋</h1>
-<h3 align="center">Passionate Android Developer seeking an SDE role to pursue my passion for solving problems through code</h3>
+<h3 align="center">A Passionate Android Developer Seeking an SDE Role to Pursue my Passion for Solving Problems through Code.</h3>

 - 👨‍💻 All of my projects are available at [http://abhi.mrtechy.in/](http://abhi.mrtechy.in/)